 This study concluded that “penis size interacts with body shape and height to determine male sexual attractiveness.
 Positive linear selection was detected for penis size, but the marginal increase in attractiveness eventually declined with greater penis size (i.e., quadratic selection).”

 Moreover, women seem to reward larger penis size more often in taller men.
-However, there is an optimal size and going above it is detrimental.
+However, there is an optimal size, and going above it is detrimental.
 The study also concludes that female mate choice and sexual selection plays a role in male genitalia size.

 Now, most guys think that the penis they have is the one they’re stuck with for life.
 It sounds ridiculous, but in reality, you can change it.
-Read our in-depth penis enlargement article for all the penis enlargement options out there and to learn how to start with exercises.

 A common request you’ll hear from women is to grow out your chest hair because it’s manlier and more natural.